 Surveyed by the Boston Landmarks Commission in 1985 as part of the Mission Hill Preservation Study, the Mission Church rated a II with national, regional, state, and local significance, and the other five buildings received a rating of III.
 The survey recommends the complex for listing on the National Register of Historic Places and designation as a Boston Landmark.
 This study report confirms that the Mission Church complex is of sufficient importance to merit individual Landmark designation under Chapter 772 of the Acts of 1975, as amended.
-Designation of the Mission Church complex shall correspond to Assessor's parcel 12, ward 10, and shall address the following exterior elements hereinafter referred to as the "Specified Exterior Features:"
+Designation of the Mission Church complex shall correspond to Assessor's parcel 12, ward 10 as depicted on the City of Boston Assessor's map as of July 2004, and shall address the following exterior elements hereinafter referred to as the "Specified Exterior Features:"

-All exterior elevations of the basilica, the rectory, the grammar school, the Mission School, the convent, St. Alphonsus Hall, the annexes, the boiler house, and all of the grounds, including the courtyard, site walls (interior and perimeter), and fences.
+• All exterior elevations of the basilica; all but the courtyard elevations of the rectory, the grammar school, and the annexes; all but the southern elevations of the Mission School, the convent, and St. Alphonsus Hall; all perimeter site walls and fences.